Brachioplasty: Fish-incision brachioplasty

 This method is used for patients with an enormous amount of soft tissue excess.
 Fish-incision brachioplasty uses mathematical measurements and anatomic marking that allows the preoperative marking of the incision in the shape of a fish.

 Non-excisional brachioplasty

 This technique is used to decrease the post- operative seroma formation and nerve injury.
 In this method liposuction is done for the arm with excessive liposuction under the area of excision to make it paper thin.
 Only the skin over the marked area is excised followed by invagination of the tissue and closure with dermal to dermal sutures and skin edge closure.

 Superficial fascial system suspension

 In this procedure anchoring of the arm flap to the axillary fascia is secured along with strong superficial fascial system repair of incisions.
 This method reduces the risk of widening or migration of scars and unnatural contours.

 Use of molds

 This technique uses a mold to mark the incision in an italic double S-shape for better incision control, symmetrical and smaller scars.
 This method has often been used in association with other brachioplasty procedures.

+Non-surgical options

+Although the long term results may not be as significant as surgical excision, there are other options to improve skin laxity and fatty excess of the upper arms without the need for a visible scar.
+The most common treatment is liposuction with possible laser, ultrasound or sub dermal helium plasma.